rudranshsharma382/exp4/README.md

 Print the original list and the set of unique students.

-Algorithm 7: Finding Common Subjects Among Students
+ALGORITHM 7: Finding Common Subjects Among Students

 Create sets of subjects chosen by different students.